it985/my-stars/README.md

 *   [EragonJ/Kaku](https://github.com/EragonJ/Kaku) - 🎧 Kaku is a highly integrated music player supports different online platform like YouTube, SoundCloud, Vimeo and more.
 Available on Mac, Windows and Linux.

-*   [wavebox/waveboxapp](https://github.com/wavebox/waveboxapp) - Wavebox Classic has been updated to Wavebox 10.
-Learn more Wavebox.io
+*   [wavebox/waveboxapp](https://github.com/wavebox/waveboxapp) - Wavebox, the revolutionary and feature-rich Chromium browser that's built for productive working across Google Workspaces, Microsoft Teams, ClickUp, Monday, Atlassian, Asana, AirTable, Slack, and every other web app you use to get work done.

 *   [ehmicky/cross-platform-node-guide](https://github.com/ehmicky/cross-platform-node-guide) - 📗 How to write cross-platform Node.js code